 Untreated sports injuries can lead to complications and loss of mobility later in life.
-If you regularly participate in sports or are a weekend warrior, The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, which specializes in rheumatology and musculoskeletal conditions, can help correct a sports injury before it leads to further problems.
+If you regularly participate in sports or are a weekend warrior, The Hirsh Center in Delray Beach, Florida, which specializes in rheumatology and musculoskeletal conditions, can help correct a sports injury before it leads to further problems.
 The Hirsh Center is one of only two practices in the state of Florida nationally accredited for musculoskeletal ultrasounds, which the team uses to nonsurgically heal many types of sports injuries.
 Call the office or schedule a consultation online.

 Whether you’re on a team or a weekend warrior, exercise is beneficial, but if you don’t warm up properly or if you overdo it on occasion, you can end up with a sports injury that keeps you on the bench for a few weeks.
 Sports injuries are very common, and many of them heal with rest and home therapies like ice or heat, but a more serious injury that goes untreated can cause problems later on in life.
 Some of the most common sports injuries include: